 ARE PIT BULLS AMERICA’S MOST DANGEROUS DOG?

-Many Pennsylvania residents are aware that pit bulls have a bad reputation.
+Many Philadelphia residents are aware that pit bulls have a bad reputation.
 While advocates of the breed suggest that pit bull injuries and fatalities are the result of poor training and care on the owner’s part, the fact remains that the statistics related to pit bull bites are staggering.
 In just the first five months of 2013, 95% of all dog fatalities in this time frame were caused by pit bulls.
 From 1991-1998, pit bulls killed on average, 3 people every year.
 However, from 2005-2012, pit bulls were responsible for an average of 19 deaths each year.
 Clearly, pit bull attacks are getting out of hand.

 What Makes Pit Bulls So Dangerous?